squarism/squarism.github.io/about/index.markdown

 interesting to people (or at least the way I did it).

 Sometimes, I do creative coding, procedural sketch toys, sound prod or prototypes.
-Other times, I actually build tools and toys so solve a problem I have.
+Other times, I actually build tools and toys so solve a problem.
 I have a lot of other hobbies like a lot of other people but code is the thing I mostly blog about.